fyrox-book/fyrox-book.github.io/src/fyrox/scripting/plugin.md

 # Plugins

 A game based on Fyrox is a plugin to the engine and the editor.
-Plugin defines global application logic and can provide a set of scripts, that can be used to assign custom logic to scene nodes.
-Every script belongs only to one plugin.
+Plugin defines global application logic and provides a set of scripts, that can be used to assign custom logic to scene nodes.
+Every script belongs to only one plugin.

 Plugin is an "entry point" of your game, it has a fixed set of methods that can be used for initialization, update, OS event handling, etc. Every plugin is statically linked to the engine (editor), there is no support for hot-reloading